 To cement this remarkable settlement Henry married Charles’s daughter, Catherine, in Troyes on 2 June.
 She was crowned at Westminster Abbey on 23 February 1421, and in the following banquet, table decorations proudly proclaimed: “Through this fine marriage, war will cease.”

 So how had Henry pulled off the coup of persuading, or forcing, the French to accept the English as rightful kings of France?
-For Shakespeare, there was a simple explanation: Agincourt.
+For William Shakespeare, there was a simple explanation: Agincourt.
 In his 1599 play Henry V, Shakespeare draws a direct link between Henry’s most famous victory, secured in October 1415, and his diplomatic triumph at Troyes.

 Henry was indeed one of England’s great military leaders.
 But if the years between Agincourt and the Treaty of Troyes teach us anything, it is that Henry was so much more than a brilliant soldier.
 He was also a talented diplomat and a ruthless opportunist.
 In short, he was a brilliant leader in peace as well as war, and those qualities yielded extraordinary results at Troyes.